calliope-project/calliope/docs/examples/national_scale/index.md

 * carrier conversion capacity
 * variable operational and maintenance costs

-### Interlude: inheriting from technology groups
+### Interlude: inheriting from templates

 You will notice that the above technologies _inherit_ `cost_dim_setter`.
-Inheritance allows us to avoid excessive repetition in our model definition.
+Templates allow us to avoid excessive repetition in our model definition.
 In this case, `cost_dim_setter` defines the dimension and index of costs, allowing us to keep our definition of technology costs to only defining `data`.
 By defining `data`, the technologies override the `null` setting applied by `cost_dim_setter`.
 We also use it to set the `interest_rate` for all technologies, which will be used to annualise any investment costs each technology defines.

-Technologies can inherit from anything defined in `tech_groups`, while nodes can inherit from anything in `node_groups`. items in `[tech/node]_groups` can also inherit from each other, so you can create inheritance chains.
+Technologies and nodes can inherit from anything defined in `templates`. items in `templates` can also inherit from each other, so you can create inheritance chains.

 `cost_dim_setter` looks like this: